Online learning startup Coursera picks up $103M, now valued at $1B+ – TechCrunch

 But the first steps, Maggioncalda noted, will be working with the companies that are already turning to Coursera to build training programs.

 “We absolutely see an opportunity to expand what we are doing with them,” he said.
 “If we are teaching skills to students, it’s not too hard to imagine us saying to that company or related employers, ‘we can introduce you to people with these skills.’
 And you can imagine us doing this with others courses that we teach.”
-That could mean, for example, offering help with job placement for those paying Coursera to get their Masters’ or Bachelors’ degrees.
+That could mean, for example, offering help with job placement for those paying Coursera to get their master’s or bachelor’s degrees.

-That in itself could prove to be an interesting way of luring in more students as online learning starts to get more competitive in itself — not unlike how universities today are partly evaluated by students based on how helpful it will be to leverage those names when looking for jobs.
+That in itself could prove to be an interesting way of luring more students as online learning starts to get more competitive itself — not unlike how universities today are partly evaluated by students based on how helpful it will be to leverage those names when looking for jobs.

-There are also other areas where we may see Coursera developing ahead is in its efforts to add a more diverse range of types of courses to its offering.
+Other areas where we may see Coursera developing ahead is in its efforts to add a more diverse range of types of courses to its offering.
 The Trilogy acquisition by 2U highlights a rising demand for “bootcamps” to learn specific skills to enhance one’s work prospects.
 The growth of Triplebyte (itself also recently raising money) highlights how there is yet another bridge to be built between education and job hunting, in the form of “tests” to help screen and place the right people with the right job opportunities.
 And Lambda School has had a strong run so far in its model of offering nine-month, very career focused online training sessions in a variety of coding areas.

 “It reinforces that people learning different skills need different environments,” Maggioncalda said.
 Given the right business model, cyberspace has no boundary, and the same might be said for online education.